bacemhlabba/Gestion-de-Conges/README.md

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).

+The project uses a mock database for employee and leave request data.

 ## Deployment

 Your project is live at: